What is Cannabis Rosin

 - Break the flowers into small pieces about an inch wide and remove any stems or twigs.

-- Place between 1 to 5 grams the prepared flower into the puck maker and compress to make a puck of weed.
+- Place between 1 to 5 grams the prepared flower into the rosin puck maker that comes with the rosin press and compress to make a puck of weed.

 - Heat the press to desired temperature (more on that in the tips section).